 Welded Wire Fabric in Concrete Pan Joist Slab Construction (TF 205-R-18)

 An informative publication referencing the advantages of welded wire reinforcement (WWR) in both one-way and two-way pan joist construction.
 Addresses minimum steel requirements, spacing, design considerations, ACI Building Code specifications, and the use of high strength structural WWR.

-This Tech Fact describes current manufacturing abilities, applicable specifications and nomenclature, handling and unloading, placing to obtain proper positioning, coated WWR, and metrication.
+This Tech Fact describes manufacturing abilities, applicable specifications and nomenclature, handling and unloading, placing to obtain proper positioning, coated WWR, and metrication.
 Tables are included to make it easier for converting units and knowing what common styles are produced and determining areas of steel for various wire spacings.

-TF 311M-03: (D) Metric Welded Wire Reinforcement for Concrete Pipe, by WRI Pipe Committee
+Metric Welded Wire Reinforcement for Concrete Pipe, by WRI Pipe Committee (TF 311M-R-21)